-- The 20 recommendations that require action by external parties relate to various matters.
-These include: - Recommendations 1.3, 1.4, 2.3, 2.6, 7.3 and 7.4, which all involve further Governmental reviews
+- The 17 recommendations that require action by external parties relate to various matters.
+These include: - Recommendations 1.3, 1.4, 2.3, 2.6, 7.3 and 7.4, which all involve further Governmental reviews - o Recommendation 1.16, which concerns the ABA identifying enforceable provisions of the Banking Code of Practice

-- Recommendation 1.16, which concerns the ABA identifying enforceable provisions of the Banking Code of Practice - Recommendations 1.17, 6.6, 6.7 and 6.8, which concern reforms to the BEAR that will be effected through the FAR - Recommendations 5.1, 5.2 and 5.3, which concern standards to be set by APRA on remuneration - Recommendation 7.1, which concerns the establishment of a compensation scheme of last resort - Of these 20 recommendations, we have taken independent action to respond to recommendation 1.11 (concerning farm debt mediation).
+- Recommendations 1.17, 6.6, 6.7 and 6.8, which concern reforms to the BEAR that will be effected through the FAR - Recommendation 7.1, which concerns the establishment of a compensation scheme of last resort - Of these 17 recommendations, we have taken independent action to respond to recommendation 1.11 (concerning farm debt mediation).
 This is covered in our commitment 4.3, discussed above.